The Clarke Family Foundation extends its commitment to save and restore sight!

 This study proved that it is necessary to continue these tests using additional subjects for a more defined outcome.

-The aloe institute has promised the international aloe science council to cover over 50% of the cost of another expanded study on aloe and vitamin C and E. This study will be conducted in 2005-2006 and results will be included on this website.
+The Clarke Family Foundation has promised the international aloe science council to cover over 50% of the cost of another expanded study on aloe and vitamin C and E. This study will be conducted in 2005-2006 and results will be included on this website.